 Nara deserves three days minimum.
 It deserves early mornings before the day-trippers arrive and late afternoons when the shrines empty and the deer settle into the grass for the evening.

-The deer bowed at me on Day 1 and something cracked open.
-By Day 3, sitting in a garden watching a 1,300-year-old gate frame the mountains, the crack had widened enough to let something through.
+The deer bows on Day 1 and something opens.
+By Day 3, sitting in a garden watching a 1,300-year-old gate frame the mountains, that opening has widened enough to let something through.

-I'm planning a return trip.
-Spring, for the cherry blossoms in Nara Park.
-But honestly, I'd go back in any season.
+Plan a return trip.
+Spring, for the cherry blossoms in Nara Park — though honestly, any season rewards you.

 The deer will be there.
 They've been waiting for 1,200 years.
 They can wait a little longer.